 Alignment with Key Maritime Conventions

-Marine risk assessment ensures alignment with international standards like the ISM Code, SOLAS, MARPOL, and ILO regulations.
 These frameworks mandate that vessels implement safety procedures, pollution prevention controls, and crew welfare protocols.
-Risk assessment forms the backbone of these safety and compliance requirements.
+In other words, the maritime risk assessment systems form the backbone of these safety and compliance requirements.

 Avoiding Penalties Through Proactive Management

 Non-compliance can lead to severe consequences, ranging from fines to detentions.
 For instance, according to the Paris MoU, over 3,000 ships were detained globally in a single year due to non-compliance.
-A proactive risk management approach identifies and addresses hazards, helping operators stay audit-ready.
+A proactive risk management approach or maritime risk assessment services identifies and addresses hazards, helping operators stay audit-ready.

 Importance of Continuous Risk Audits